 - Retinol helps reduce the appearance of fine lines and wrinkles - Because retinol is known to stimulate collagen production, it can help firm the skin and minimize the appearance of existing fine lines and wrinkles, resulting in a more youthful look over time.

 - Retinol increases cell turnover - When applied consistently, retinol helps clear away dull and dead skin, revealing a brighter, smoother, more even tone.
-Look for a silky smooth retinol serum or moisturizer to add a fresh and natural glow to your complexion without the use of abrasive beads or a granular exfoliant.

 - Retinol helps fight dark spots - Thanks to increased cell turnover that reveals newer, brighter skin, retinol also helps fade the look of age spots and other forms of hyperpigmentation that are often considered signs of aging.